 One way we can all learn how to communicate better is to actively listen.
-People with dementia sometimes struggle to express themselves.
+People living with dementia sometimes struggle to express themselves.
 On occasion, it may not make sense.
 Pause for a moment, reflect on the meaning behind the words and paraphrase it back without judgement.
 Show you’re following what is being said by maintaining eye contact and nod encouragingly.

 There are days your loved one will exhibit behaviours which are uncharacteristically aggressive.
 One way to keep calm is to ‘reframe’ negative situations.
 Acknowledge your own feelings first and take a moment to let them pass.
-Then consider what message is being that behaviour.
+Then consider what message is behind that behaviour.
 Are they tired?
 Have you asked too many questions?
 Take the emotion out of the situation by viewing conversation objectively, rather than critically.

 • Use prompts

-If you’re looking for ways to start a conversation with someone with dementia, then consider objects and photos from happy events in their life.
+If you’re looking for ways to start a conversation with someone living with dementia, then consider objects and photos from happy events in their life.
 Sensory stimulation through touching objects, seeing photos or hearing familiar songs can be a great way to encourage talk.

 • Avoid arguments

-Memory deterioration and cognitive lapses mean communication can be difficult for people with dementia.
+Memory deterioration and cognitive lapses mean communication can be difficult for people living with dementia.
 Testing memory, asking complex questions, or offering too much choice can trigger feelings of frustration.
 The consequence is your loved one may say something nonsensical or hurtful if they feel overwhelmed.
 Try to let negative comments pass without acknowledgment and take a moment for the heat of emotions to fade.